microsoft/DFOL-VQA/README.md

 Once the training is over, the test loop is performed on the specified test split.

+### Curriculum Training

+In order to replicate the trained models reported in the paper, we recommend adopting the curriculum training strategy we have used to train our models.
+The basic philosophy behind this strategy is since it is a challenging optimization task to train a &#8711;-FOL model from scratch over the entire GQA dataset, one should start the training with simpler questions (i.e. shorter and/or binary questions) and gradually add harder ones (i.e. longer and/or open questions) to the training dataset over a course of multiple curriculums.
+In doing so, one initiates the model weights at the begining of each curriculum with the weights of the best model (with lowest validation error) from the previous curriculum.
+This can be done by first duplicating the model checkpoints from the previous curriculum, renaming the duplicate directory to the current curriculum checkpoint and finally deploying the **-l best** option when running the training for the current curriculum.

+Before starting the curriculum training, you need to divide the preprocessed *Train-All* and *Train-Balanced* datasets based on the question length.
+This can be achieved by deploying the **-l** option in the preprocessing script:

+`> python gqa_preprocess.py .../GQA/questions1.2/train_balanced_questions .../GQA/p_train_balanced_questions/p_train_balanced_questions.json -b -g -l`\
+`> python gqa_preprocess.py .../GQA/questions1.2/train_all_questions .../GQA/p_train_all_questions/p_train_all_questions.json -b -g -l`

+The length-segregated subsets' filenames are suffixed by the length of the questions in that subset (e.g. "p_train_all_question_exist_1.h5" would refer to all questions of length 1 from *Train-All* set that end with the *exist* operator).
+Once both length-segregated and the original *Train-All* and *Train-Balanced* datasets are ready, we perform the curriculum training as follows:

+- **Curriculum 0**: Train a randomly-initialized model on the {*exist*} subset of questions with length 1 from the *Train-All* set [See Cur 0 [config file](https://github.com/microsoft/DFOL-VQA/blob/main/config/curriculum_training/cur0_classifier-direct-ll-experiment_linux.yaml)].
+- **Curriculum 1**: Train a model initialized by the best model from curriculum 0 on the {*exist*, *verfiy_attrs*, *query_attr*, *choose_attr*} subsets of questions with length 1 from the *Train-All* set [See Cur 1 [config file](https://github.com/microsoft/DFOL-VQA/blob/main/config/curriculum_training/cur1_classifier-direct-ll-experiment_linux.yaml)].
+- **Curriculum 2**: Train a model initialized by the best model from curriculum 1 on the {*exist*, *verfiy_attrs*, *query_attr*, *choose_attr*, *choose_rel*, *verify_rel*, *and*, *or*, *two_different*, *two_same*} subsets of questions with length 1 from the *Train-All* set [See Cur 2 [config file](https://github.com/microsoft/DFOL-VQA/blob/main/config/curriculum_training/cur2_classifier-direct-ll-experiment_linux.yaml)].
+- **Curriculum 3**: Fine-tune a model initialized by the best model from curriculum 2 on the {*exist*, *verfiy_attrs*, *query_attr*, *choose_attr*, *choose_rel*, *verify_rel*, *and*, *or*, *two_different*, *two_same*, *compare*, *all_same*, *all_different*} subsets of questions with length 1 from the *Train-Balanced* set [See Cur 3 [config file](https://github.com/microsoft/DFOL-VQA/blob/main/config/curriculum_training/cur3_classifier-direct-ll-experiment_linux.yaml)].
+- **Curriculum 4**: Train a model initialized by the best model from curriculum 3 on *all* questions in the *Train-All* set (all terminal operators and all lengths) [See Cur 4 [config file](https://github.com/microsoft/DFOL-VQA/blob/main/config/curriculum_training/cur4_classifier-direct-ll-experiment_linux.yaml)].
+- **Curriculum 5**: Fine-tune a model initialized by the best model from curriculum 4 on *all* questions in the *Train-Balanced* set (all terminal operators and all lengths).
+By the end of this curriculum, we have our final model *without* attention calibration model [See Cur 5 [config file](https://github.com/microsoft/DFOL-VQA/blob/main/config/curriculum_training/cur5_classifier-direct-ll-experiment_linux.yaml)].
+- **Curriculum 6 (Calibration)**: Train a randomly-initialized calibrator model on the top of the best model from curriculum 5 on *all* questions in the *Train-All* set (all terminal operators and all lengths).
+[See Cur 6 [config file](https://github.com/microsoft/DFOL-VQA/blob/main/config/curriculum_training/cur6_classifier-direct-ll-experiment_linux.yaml)].
+- **Curriculum 7 (Calibration)**: Fine-tune the best calibrator model from curriculum 6 on the top of the best model from curriculum 5 on *all* questions in the *Train-Balanced* set (all terminal operators and all lengths).
+[See Cur 7 [config file](https://github.com/microsoft/DFOL-VQA/blob/main/config/curriculum_training/cur7_classifier-direct-ll-experiment_linux.yaml)].

+Notes:

+- The training curriculums are on the *Train-All* set while the fine-tuning curriculums (with smaller learning rate) are on the *Train-Balanced* set.
+- During Curriculums 0-5, we train the visual oracle of the &#8711;-FOL model, while in Curriculums 6 & 7, we only train a calibrator model with the oracle weights frozen.

 ## Testing

 The test loop can be invoked independept of training by deploying the **-t** option: